levelupnewsletter/levelup-blog/src/content/post/blog/what-i-learned-working-for-a-dev-agency.md

 There was a time we are tasked to build an MVP of an EdTech platform.
 But it lasted 24 months.

-There was also a time when we are tasked to built a talent marketplace MVP.
+There was also a time when we are tasked to build a talent marketplace MVP.
 It started as a web app, then an Android app, and then React Native..
 The project ran for almost 3 years.

 Another is a updating a website that lasted for 2 years because of multiple decision makers, all for the name of corporate bureaucracy.

 I'll let you guess which one is a startup and which one is not.
 But the point is, woes can happen regardless of the work culture.

 These experiences show that software projects can go as long they can.
 Lack of intricacies and inefficiencies in communication came to play as well.
-Benefits the agency to some degree I would say, but you can only imagine how many tries we made just to rebuild those "MVPs", or how long meetings can get with 10-15 decision makers on board.
+Benefits the agency to some degree I would say, but you can only imagine how many sprints it took because we have to rebuild those "MVPs", or how long meetings can get with 10-15 decision makers on board.

 I witnessed so many pivots and 6 hour meetings, unnecessary work rendered and time wasted.
 Cheap rates do not help, so we try to compensate by letting the projects go as long they can, and take extra clients even if it's beyond our capacity.
-It is a way to become competitive and hit revenue targets, especially in the local market of one of the outsourcing capitals of the world.
+It is a way to become competitive and hit revenue targets, especially being in the local market of one of the outsourcing capitals of the world.

 #### The beauty